denulemos/basic-counter-react/README.md

-# Contador
+# Counter

-Contador hecho a modo de demo con ReactJS, basico.
+Counter made as a demo with ReactJS, basic.

-## ¿Cómo lo ejecuto?
+## How do I run it?

-* Correr `npm install`
+* Run `npm install` to install the dependencies
-* Para ejecutar el proyecto, correr `npm start`
+* Then, run the proyect `npm start`